bikisaikia/ardue/Add-New-Arduino-Board.md

 The reason this dictionary exists is because the board data is retrieved from the server each time the settings are opened, dynamically generating the settings drop down, and sending each new selection to the server to be saved on the settings ini file.
 Then, when the front end sends the code to be compiled, it check this saved setting and appends the relevant compiler flag to the IDE command line invocation.

+It is important to ensure that the new key entry in this dictionary contains the same name as the new board profile added to `blockly/generators/arduino/boards.js`.

 An example with a couple of items can be seen below, to add a new board, the same format entry has to be added to this dictionary.

 ```python